RandyFoo07/git-notes/README.md

 ## .gitignore
 For excluding files from Version Control
-1. Create a file name `.gitignore` in current directory
+1. Create a file named `.gitignore` in current directory
 2. Enter the name of any files to be excluded from tracking in `.gitignore`
 * `*.html` will ignore all files with html extension